neonevm/neon-evm.docs/docs/devportal/testnet/deploy_contract_via_remix.md

 ### Step 4.
 Connect Remix to MetaMask

-Interaction with the Neon EVM is carried out through MetaMask.
+Interaction with Neon EVM is carried out through MetaMask.
 Choose the `Injected Web3` environment to connect Remix with an active account in Metamask (Fig. 5).

 <p align="center">